sparkflows/sparkflows-docs/docs/user-guide/connectors/index.rst

      - It reads the data from Apache Cassandra.
    * - Read Databricks Table
      - It reads a table from Databricks.
+   * - Read SFTP
+     - It reads from SFTP.
    * - Save Databricks table
      - It saves the data to a Databricks table.
    * - Read From SnowFlake